andrejskuidins/sonarqube-posgresql/README.md

-# SonarQube on Kubernetes Kind Cluster
+# SonarQube on Kubernetes Minikube Cluster

 ## About the Project

-This project automates the setup of a local Kubernetes cluster using Kind (Kubernetes in Docker) and deploys SonarQube with PostgreSQL backend.
-It provides a complete code quality analysis environment in a Kubernetes cluster with web-based interfaces for both SonarQube and PostgreSQL management.
+This project automates the setup of a local Kubernetes cluster using Minikube and deploys SonarQube with PostgreSQL backend using Terraform.
+It provides a complete code quality analysis environment in Kubernetes with web-based interfaces for SonarQube and PostgreSQL management.

 ## Components

-- **Kind**: Local Kubernetes cluster running in Docker
+- **Minikube**: Local Kubernetes cluster running in Docker
+- **Terraform**: Infrastructure-as-Code for cluster deployment and configuration
 - **SonarQube**: Open-source code quality platform with static analysis
 - **PostgreSQL**: Database backend for SonarQube
 - **pgAdmin**: Web UI for PostgreSQL database management